sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 You probably don't want to take a risk like that anyway, so just choose a maximum depth and unroll by hand.

-From there, just mash the keyboard with a bunch of random ideas.
-Clump ideas into functions to form whole paragraphs or lists or code fragments.
-Use some loops and some random switches to randomise the order and combinations, and eventually you'll be generating heaps of "training data".
+With those basics in place it's pretty easy to just mash the keyboard with a bunch of random ideas.
+Clump ideas together to form whole paragraphs or lists or code fragments.
+Use some loops and some random switches to randomise the order and combinations, and eventually you'll be generating plenty of output.

 Get the kids to help with their ideas, too.
 Kids love Mad Libs!

-Just remember that every story should end with an important life-lesson about reading and respecting `robots.txt` before scraping websites.
+If there's any chance that the human behind the scraper eventually has a look at what they're scraping, then it might also be helpful to arrange that every story to end with an important life-lesson about reading and respecting `robots.txt` before scraping websites.

 You'll also want to include transforms to pick out random fragments of sentences and linkify them to another poison page, so there's always more to crawl.

+The way I like to do things is to use a predictable RNG which is seeded from a hash of the URL, so everybody visiting the same URL gets the same content, and every URL yields valid content, so I can generate internal links without really thinking about the validity of those links because they're always valid.

 ## But wait!
 Scrapers won't do the work for us?

+Crap.

+Crap crap crapitty crap.

 [Somebody did the research][Vercel] and it looks like most bots don't execute JavaScript.
 Google does, but I assume Google respects